-The records for six donors were audited.
-The audit included a review of the donor information sheet, which is supplied to the establishment by the 3CS, and the Corneal graft register.
+The records for three donors were audited.
+The audit included a review of the donor information sheet, which is supplied to the establishment by the 3CS, the electronic corneal graft register, and the corneal record book.
 There were no discrepancies found.